OrganicityEu/organicityeu.github.io/docs/tools/set/index.md

 Finally, the experimenter needs to provide the jar file that contains the business logic of the experiment.
-This is a specific jar file for the experiment and is responsible for preparing the data for upload to the Smartphone Experimentation Storage Services.
+This is a specific jar file for the experiment and is responsible for preparing the data for upload to the Sensing on the Go Storage Services.

 **Development Environment**

-Smartphone Experimentation is based on the Android platform.
+Sensing on the Go is based on the Android platform.
 It manages and uses multiple background services to communicate between the app and both the sensors and experiments running.

-In the context of Smartphone Experimentation there are two types of Android plugins to be used:
+In the context of Sensing on the Go there are two types of Android plugins to be used:

 * Sensors and
 * Experiments